SharedControlAutonomousDriving/scad_tot/docs/NATIVE_INSTALL.md

 * **%** `deactivate`
 * **%** `source venv/bin/activate`

+Now that you have your virtual environment setup, you will also need to configure your IDE to point the Python Interpreter and Jupyter Server to your virtual environment.
+See the [IDE setup doc](./IDE_SETUP.md) to learn how to do this.

 ## Marabou Installation

 To be able to run the verification code, you'll also need to install the [Marabou Neural Network Verification Framework](https://github.com/NeuralNetworkVerification/Marabou.git).
 You can skip these steps if you already have Marabou installed on your system.